jnozzi/cocoadev.com/markdown/AudioExtractionBuffering.md

 **Goal**

-I'm trying to extract raw PCM audio from any given General/QuickTime-compatible media for later waveform plotting.
+I'm trying to extract raw PCM audio from any given QuickTime-compatible media for later waveform plotting.
 Specifically, I need the number of samples to be equal to the width (in pixels/points) of my waveform view.
 This requires dividing the total samples by the number of pixels, then averaging the values of each "slice", storing the average in a buffer for drawing.

 The overall intent is to only resample the file if the view's width is changed (not likely to happen often in the interface in this particular app), and to cut down on the buffer size requirements dramatically.
 The data can/should be down-sampled to a low quality, using mono only since that's all that's needed for a simple waveform plot used only for identifying sound in a large, mostly-quiet media clip, the track view of which cannot be zoomed.
 Precision nor high quality are required or desired.